/Physical Modeling/Fluids/Gas/Valves & Orifices/Directional Control Valves/Check Valve (G)

 #Opening pressure specification —

-differential pressure used to control the valve
+the pressure drop used to control the valve

 Pressure difference of port A relative to port B | Gauge pressure at port A